 Under general maritime law an employer has an obligation to provide its injured employee with "maintenance and cure".
-Typically maintenance and cure claims are filed by injured seamen since these individuals are necessarily filing suit against their employers.

 The law states that all ambiguities or doubts in regard to a maintenance and cure claim should be resolved in favor of the seaman.
 This doctrine gives you an idea of how strong your rights are to maintenance and cure benefits.